-Management of City of Valdosta Board of Education is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered City of Valdosta Board of Education's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Valdosta Board of Education's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the City of Valdosta Board of Education's internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered City of Valdosta Board of Education's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Valdosta Board of Education's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the City of Valdosta Board of Education's internal control.